maxvdec/flow-alpha/Specifications.md

 The Flow Computer Assembly Language, also has support for some other features:

 - **Labels**
-Labels are indicated with the syntax `name:` and usually contain code.
-They run until the keyword `end`.
+Labels are indicated with the syntax `name:` and contain code.
 - **Macros**
 Macros are defined with the `@macro(args)` syntax and they expand to custom instructions.
 - **Inclusions**